Copyright (C) 2000-2001 by Steve Litt, All rights reserved. Material = provided=20 as-is, use at your own risk. =20

 Change the following line of /home/httpd/cgi-bin/index.cgi: =

-&openpage($tr{'main page'}, 1, $refresh);To the = following:
+&openpage($tr{'main page'}, 1, $refresh);To the =

+they're the main form of navigation from those pages.
 To record a song from the microphone, just do this:

 $ rec = mysong.auIf you want to change the volume, use -v, which is a=20 float where >1.0 amplifies, and <1.0 attenuates.
 Note our hearing = is=20 logrithmic.